storybookjs/react-native/docs/src/pages/basics/guide-svelte/index.md

 In this guide, we are trying to set up Storybook for your Svelte project.

-> It is very important to remember that Svelte is precompiled from .svelte files to vanilla javascript, so there is no runtime and anything you wish to integrate with it is no different from plain old js.
+> It is very important to remember that Svelte components are precompiled from .svelte or .html files to vanilla javascript, so there is no 'runtime'.

 ## Table of contents